wp-plugins/myrealpage-idx-listings/readme.txt

 == Changelog ==

+= 0.7.2 =
+* Fixed an issue that cuase the title tag to revert to the Wordpress default when the listing custom URLs were activ.

 = 0.7.0 =
 * Fixed a bug to allow the shortcode to work on a home page template.